bradd123/UdacityNanoDegree/P7 Design an AB Test/Final_report.md

 Gross Conversion is the ratio of number of users enrolling the free trial and the number of users clicking the start free trail button.
 We are expecting fewer number of people enrolling in the course as a result of the free trail screener.
 Gross conversion is both statistically and practically significant, that means we are successful in decreasing the number of people who enroll for free trial.

 Net Conversion is the ratio of the number of users who remain enrolled past the 14 day trail period and the number of users who click the start free trial button.
 So we are expecting the number of people who stayed after 14 day period not to decrease.
 Net conversion is neither statistically nor practically significant.
-So the number of people who stayed after 14 day period decreased.
+The confidence interval of Net conversion includes the negative of practical significance boundary.
+So the number of people who stay after trial period, could possibly go down by an amount that matters to business.
+With 95% confidence, the net conversion can be as low as -0.0116 and as high as 0.0019.
+We cannot say for certain whether it will decrease or increase.
+It is not worth taking this risk.

 So considering above points, I would recommend not to launch the experiment, rather it would be better to pursue other experiments.

 ### Follow-Up Experiment